mcdonc/.nixconfig/videos/pydev/script.rst

 Wtf?
 It worked ok on Ubuntu!

-When the maintainers of NumPy created a wheel for distribution, the compiled version of one of the binaries that ships in the distribution expects the ``libz.so.1`` shared library file to be resolved by the link-loader, or for it to be explicitly on the system library path (``LD_LIBRARY_PATH``).
+When the maintainers of NumPy created a wheel for distribution, the compiled version of at least one of the binaries that ships in the distribution expects the ``libz.so.1`` shared library file to be resolved by the link-loader, or for it to be explicitly on the system library path (``LD_LIBRARY_PATH``).
 On most distributions, it will be found due to the nature of how their filesystems are laid out.